zzhangjii/learning-library/data-management-library/autonomous-database/ziplabs/2019/adw-loading/README.md

 5. A pop-up dialog appears.
 Set the Auth Token by performing the following
     steps:

     -   In the pop-up dialog, enter a description.
+Click the **Generate Token** button.

         <img src="img/adw-loading-token-description.png" width=200>

-    -   Click the **Generate Token** button.
+    -   Copy the generated token to notepad located on your desktop.
+The token does not appear again and you WILL NEED this token to load your data into ADW.

         <img src="img/adw-loading-generated-token.png" width=200>

-    -   Copy the generated token to a text file.
-The token does not appear again and you WILL NEED this token to load your data into ADW.

     -   Click **Close**.